keb-kebish/keb/README.md

 class KotlinHomePage : Page() {
     override fun url() = "https://kotlinlang.org"

-    // initialize the module by passing the module object into the 'module' method val menu by content { module(NavMenuModule(css(".nav-links"))) }
+    // either initialize the module by passing the module object into the 'module' method val menu by content { module(NavMenuModule(css(".nav-links"))) }

-    // initialize the module by calling the 'module' method on already existing module object val menu2 by content { NavMenuModule(css(".nav-links")).module() }
+    // or initialize the module by calling the 'module' method on a WebElement and pass reference to your module val menu2 by content { css(".nav-links").module(::NavMenuModule) }
 }
 ```